alexplash/project_cerebrus_public/README.md

 `EEGSubtractiveConv2D` was the best-performing architecture tested.
 It uses paired convolutional branches at each convolution stage, then subtracts one learned branch from the other with trainable scaling factors.

 This subtractive design matched the structure of the EEG setup well: the signal was already based on two frontal EEG channels with a reference electrode behind the left ear, and the model benefited from explicitly learning contrastive feature differences.
-Across validation trials, it achieved the strongest results, with about 77.7% average validation accuracy and about 84.5% best validation accuracy.
+Across validation trials, it achieved the strongest results, with about 84.5% best validation accuracy.

 The production EEG pipeline uses this subtractive convolutional model.